Puerto Rico rejects pension cuts sought by federal board

 "We're not talking about business as usual here in Puerto Rico," Sobrino said.
 "The fiscal plan recognizes the island's fiscal and demographic spiral.
 If we don't stop it, the game is over.
 Puerto Rico will be a footnote in the history of the Caribbean."

-The board is expected to vote on the revised fiscal plan Monday and has the power to implement its own measures if it disagrees with those proposed by the government.
+The board had been expected to vote on the revised fiscal plan Monday, but it announced Friday that it was postponing the vote, without providing a new date.
+The board has the power to implement its own measures if it disagrees with those proposed by the government.

 Sobrino warned that the board is considering some measures which would have a detrimental effect on an island mired in an 11-year-old recession as it struggles to rebound from Hurricane Maria and restructure a portion of its $73 billion public debt.